 - Forbidden goods, Exemptions/Special provisions

 - The use of Schedules 1, 2 and 3

 - Means of Containment

-- Emergency Response Plan
+- Emergency Response Plan and Reporting

-Developed a clear understanding of the above topics, participated in group discussions and exercises and completed a written exam.
+Upon conclusion of the course, participants will have; developed a comprehensive understanding of the above topics, and participated in group discussions and exercises, and completed a written exam.

-ATTENTION HEALTH AND SAFETY MANAGERS
+ATTENTION HEALTH AND SAFETY ADVISORS/EMPLOYERS

 According to Transportation Canada, employees must be adequately trained and hold a valid training certificate in accordance to the TDG Act 1992; and Transportation of Dangerous Goods Regulations up to and including SOR/2008- 34 (Amendment 6).

 Adequate training definition: A person is adequately trained if the person has a sound knowledge of all the topics listed in the TDG Act Part 6.2 that relate directly to the person’s duties and to the dangerous goods the person is expected to handle, offer for transport or transport.

 Click Below to Download a PDF copy of This Course: